alexathylane/iOS-resume-checklist-and-advice/README.md

   - Applying for your first iOS engineer job and don't have any experience to list?
 Start making your own experience.
     - Projects, projects, projects.
 Publish them & make the code available on Github.
     - Courses with a certificate of completion.
+    - Code bootcamps are expensive but there seems to be good ones out there.
+Do your research!
+    - Check what your local community college offers.
+CC's often offer inexpensive gems to the community.

 - How many pages should your résumé be per *relevant* years of experience in your field?